technocrat/swingwatch.org/typology.md

 ## Did vote in 2020

 ### Will not vote in 2024

 These voters are captured in the priors part of the model but are not reflected, for the most part, in the polling.

 * Became ineligible
     - died
-	- moved away
+    - moved way
     - incarcerated
 * Became politically unengaged

 ### Will vote in 2024

 These voters may be picked up by polling.

 * Still politically engaged and will flip